 We are proud to say that 100% of your generous contributions go directly towards supporting our research and clinical programs.

 The Power to Protect, Repair, Regenerate

-Your support will help the uOttawa Brain and Mind Research Institute launch three landmark initiatives:
+Your support helps the uOttawa Brain and Mind Research Institute (uOBMRI) : launch groundbreaking, innovative initiatives, examples include:

 - Integrated Parkinson’s Care Network: This network will serve patients by offering them one place where they will be treated for all aspects of their conditions, including dementia and depression.
 We will also conduct clinical care research on how to improve the lives of patients and carry out clinical trials and epidemiological studies on how to enhance the brain’s ability to protect and repair itself in Parkinson’s patients.

 - Encouraging Regeneration after Stroke: Regeneration holds enormous promise in the treatment of stroke, the third leading cause of death in Canada.
 The uOBMRI has a large team of researchers working on the brain’s post-stroke regenerative powers.
 This program is unique in the world – it will marry basic science with clinical care to find new ways to promote recovery and regeneration in the hours and days after a patient suffers a stroke.